dmcallis1/rapid-pipeline/README.md

 ### updateEndpointFromDefinition.py

+Updates an existing Akamai API Gateway resources using either a Swagger or RAML file definition.
+The script is responsive to detect both RAML and Swagger definition file types.

 **Required Arguments**

 - '--id': the value of the 'Akamai-generated ID' for the target property (found in Luna Control center).
 - '--file': the relative or absolute path of the Swagger or RAML API definition which will be used to update the Akamai API Gateway definition.

 ### activateApiVersion.py

+Activates a version of the Akamai API Gateway property version on either PRODUCTION or STAGING networks.

 **Required Arguments**